 This is one I already use daily to help maintain healthy inflammatory balance.
 I prefer using an algae based Omega 3 as opposed to fish oil to avoid mercury exposure.
 This is one that like and have used.

 This is another supplement I use to support genetic mutations that impair my own body’s production of glutathione.
 If I was not already using this on-going I would have taken it during and post illness with COVID to help build my glutathione levels back up.

 Glutathione is an endogenous (meaning our bodies have to make it) antioxidant.
 Think of it like, berries’ and dark chocolate’s antioxidants got nothing on this one.

 Antioxidants job is to protect the body from oxidative stress and glutathione in particular is key for detoxification — it helps the body get rid of waste.
 As you can probably imagine, when you’re sick and your body is fighting a virus — there’s a lot of waste.
 This is why glutathione is so essential in virus recovery.

-So during and post-illness glutathione is easily depleted.
+During and post-illness glutathione is easily depleted.
 Supplementing in the near term can help replenish stores more quickly, while at the same time making sure you’re getting those key glutathione building blocks through diet.
 More on this in part 1 too.

 There seems to possibly be a connection between low glutathione levels and severity of symptoms as well as possibility for long COVID.

 N-Acetyl-Cystine is one of the main building blocks the body uses to make glutathione.
 Supplementing with it can be helpful with supporting healthy glutathione levels.